 The first line of the poem then follows.
 There is no title, but an entry in the left-hand margin of the poem reads ‘William’s Work.’
 Harbord gives this as one of the poem’s alternative titles, together with “William the Conqueror’s Work”, “William the Conqueror’s Song”, and “The Making of England” (ORG, Verse I (1969), No. 975(e)).

-In A School History “The Anvil” is accompanied by one of the most dramatic of Henry Ford’s coloured plates.
+In A School History “The Anvil” is accompanied by one of the most dramatic of Henry Ford’s coloured plates (left).
+Curiously, it is not included in the larger History of England edition.
 It is called ‘William I at Hastings’.
 William is shown on the battlefield, seated on a weary-looking horse and surrounded by dead bodies.
 He is being addressed by a holy man who is holding a cross in one hand while pointing with his other hand to the slaughtered soldiers.
-Presumably he is appealing to William for understanding and compassion at this moment of victory.
+Presumably, he is appealing to William for understanding and compassion at this moment of victory.

 The sub-title was added for I.V., 1919.
 The poem was also included in D.V., 1940; the Sussex Edition, vol. 34; and the Burwash Edition, vol., 27.
 In D.V. a closed bracket mark is omitted at the end of line 6.
 This would seem to be a local error because the correct version is given in earlier editions and in the Sussex.